HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_configure_virtual_k8s.md

 # Adding default virtual backgrounds on Kubernetes {#t_configure_virtual_k8s .task}

+By default, virtual background is enabled.
+You can choose which backgrounds are available to users by default.
+Depending on your business needs, you can customize the global library and prevent users from uploading custom background images.
+For more information, refer to [Disabling custom background uploads](t_disable_background_upload.md).

 Ensure that all images are in JPG or GIF format.

 1. Copy the image files into the /usr/share/jitsi-meet/images/virtual-background/custom directory under the web pod and then restart the pod.